QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-access.md

 Boolean attributes
 ------------------

-The following boolean attributes are available for safe pointer in order to allow quering their state:
+The following boolean attributes are available for limited accesses in order to allow quering their state:

 - V'Is_Unchecked_Alias - return true if V is an unchecked reference